I have been building websites for 20 years.

 I have always found it easy to work with, easy to introduce to clients and for it to be a very flexible system.
 While mainly working on small to medium sized projects, I find that it covers a very wide range of applications.

-Feel free to get in touch to discuss any new project you might have – I am always excited to talk ideas!
+Feel free to get in touch to discuss any new projects you might have – I am always excited to talk ideas!

 I love working with clients to develop great projects, but sometimes you just need to build something for yourself or in collaboration with other people.